NefariousTechSupport/igRewrite8/Docs/FileFormats/igObjectDirectory/IGZ.md

 ### TDEP: Dependency Table

 This is a string array, it contains two strings per item.
 The first is the namespace of the string, the second is the file path of the dependency.
-If the filepath begins with `<build>`, then it should be ignored
+If the filepath begins with `<build>`, then it should be ignored.

 the dependencies are read into an `igObjectDirectory`'s dependency list.

 ### TSTR: String Table

 This is a string array, it contains one string per item.
 The strings are aligned to 2 bytes on igz version 7 and above, and 1 byte on igz version 6 and below.

 ### TMET: MetaObject Table

 Structured the same way as TMET, the strings stored here represent the names of classes as defined in the reflection system.

 ### EXNM: External Names